-If you need to register aggregation-type MBeans whose implementation will invoke on other MBeans located in managed servers, register those MBeans on the Domain Runtime MBean Server.
+If you need to register aggregation-type MBeans whose implementation will invoke on other MBeans located in Managed Servers, register those MBeans in the Domain Runtime MBean Server.

 The WebLogic Server Domain Runtime MBean Server registers its javax.management.MBeanServer interface in the JNDI tree.
-See "Make Local Connections to the Domain Runtime MBean Server" in Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.
+See "Make Local

+Connections to the Domain Runtime MBean Server" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.